Mann0405/Coffee-Sales-Excel-Dashboard/README.md

 - Who are the top customers based on purchases?

-- How do coffee sales change over time?

 - Does loyalty card membership influence sales performance?

 - Which coffee package size is most preferred by customers?